Internet On-Demand (IO-D)

 What is burstable billing?

 Burstable billing is a method of measuring bandwidth based on peak use.
-It also allows usage to exceed a specified threshold for brief periods of time without the financial penalty of purchasing a higher committed data rate (CDR).
+It also allows usage to exceed a specified threshold for brief periods of time without the financial penalty of purchasing a higher Fixed Bandwidth, or Committed Data Rate (CDR).
 Console Connect currently offers a 95th percentile burstable billing calculation.

 What is the 95th percentile?